draialexis/AD_MongoDB/README.md

 ## API testing

+### 🏴‍☠️ SwaggerUI

+Thanks to this project's OpenAPI specs, you can explore the API in a lot of ways.
+A popular choice is SwaggerUI -- after you run the app, just go to http://localhost:8080/q/swagger-ui and have fun.

+⚠️ Unfortunately, Swagger or Quarkus or SmallRye adds the field `id` to all request examples, but in fact ***you should not include id** when you POST a new document.*

 ### 🩺 API testing tools

-It is recommended to use an API testing tool such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/), while playing around with this app.
+You can use an API testing tool such as [Postman](https://www.postman.com/) or [Insomnia](https://insomnia.rest/) to test this app.

 ### 📱 Front end (later)